Testing for Specific Gravity

 The test principle is based on a change in pKa (the negative log of the acid disassociation) of certain pretreated electrolytes (methylvinyl ether/maleic anhydride) in relation to ionic concentration of the urine.
 These electrolytes in the reagent area contain acid groups which disassociate according to the ionic concentration of the specimen.
 The more ions in the specimen, the more acid groups will become disassociated, releasing hydrogen ions and causing a more acid pH.

 The reagent area contains a pH indicator (bromthymol blue) which demonstrates the change in pH.
-The higher the specific gravity of the urine specimen, the more acidic the reagent area will become.
-The colors of the reagent area will range from deep blue-green in urines of low ionic concentration to green-to-yellow green in urines of increasing ionic concentration, and consequently, higher specific gravity.
+The higher the SG of the urine specimen, the more acidic the reagent area will become.
+The colors of the reagent area will range from deep blue-green in urines of low ionic concentration to green-to-yellow green in urines of increasing ionic concentration, and consequently, higher SG.